Axway/amplify-central/content/en/docs/manage_asset_catalog/tags_attributes_categories.md

 ## Manage categories

 Searching through an unordered list of assets can become a dauting tasks and make assets less organized.
-Central Admin and Product Manager users can create categories to group assets in the Amplify Asset Catalog to make searching for assets more effective and more organized.
+Central Admin users can create categories to group assets in the Amplify Asset Catalog to make searching for assets more effective and more organized.
 Examples of categories are `Finance` or `Medicine`.

 Categories allow for a broader grouping of assets into different topics or themes.
 They are created once, and multiple assets can be assigned to them.
 One asset can be in multiple categories.

-Only users that are assigned the **Central Admin** or **Product Manager** role can create, edit and delete categories.
+Only users that are assigned the **Central Admin** role can create, edit and delete categories.
 Categories are created at the Organization level and available to all teams to apply them to their assets.

 1. Select an asset in the *Asset Catalog*.
 2. Either select a asset version in the Draft state or click either **Create Draft** or **Edit Asset** on the right-side details.